sodadata/docs/soda/new-documentation.md

 #### September 8, 2022

-* Added documentation to correspond with Soda Cloud's new support for [webhooks]({% link soda/integrate-webhooks.md %}).
+* Added documentation to correspond with Soda Cloud's new support for [webhooks]({% link soda/integrate-webhooks.md %}) to integrate with third-party service providers to send alert notifications or create and track incidents externally.

 #### September 7, 2022